Aref-Akminasi/aws-developer-associate/Other.md

 ## Amplify - Datastore

 - run `amplify add api`
-- Leverages Amazon AppSync and Amazon DynamoDB
+- Leverages Amazon DynamoDB and Amazon AppSync

 ## Amplify - E2E Testing

-- Use the test step to run any test commands at build time in the file **amplify.yml**
+- Use the **test step** in **amplify.yml** to run any test commands at build time
 - Integrated with Cypress testing framework

-# SES

-- Simple Email Service

 # OpenSearch

 - Imagine we have a DynamoDB table, queries only exist by primary key or indexes
 - With OpenSearch, you can search any field
-- Doesn't support SQL natively but we have a plugin for it
+- Used for:
+  - Saving/Searching DynamoDB table data (search OpenSearch and retrieve data from the DynamoDB table)
+  - Saving/Searching CloudWatch logs
+  - Saving/Searching KDS and KDF data

 ## OpenSearch - Architectures